 What is dyslexia?

-Dyslexia is basically where there's a difficulty with literacy skills at the word level (i.e., word reading and/or spelling) but there must also be challenges with particular cognitive processing skills.
-Although there's a long common held belief that dyslexia is about text looking blurry or the letters moving on the page, visual discomfort and disturbances are a separate issue which those with dyslexia may or may not experience.
+Dyslexia is basically where there's a difficulty with the accuracy/fluency of literacy skills at the word level (i.e., word reading and/or spelling) and this is due to challenges with specific cognitive processing skills.
+There must also be some sense of 'unexpectedness' in the person's profile that can't be explained by other reasons such as significant disruption to education, health conditions and/or more of a general learning difficulty.
+Although there's a long common held belief that dyslexia is about text looking blurry or the letters moving on the page, visual discomfort and disturbances are a separate issue which those with dyslexia may or may not experience

 With the people you've seen who have dyslexia or literacy difficulties, what kinds of jobs do they do?